ska-telescope/skampi/post-deployment/resources/test_support/README.md

 . /venv/bin/activate
 ```

-Thereafter, the neccessarry dependencies will be loaded allowing you access to the correct oet.domain libraries.
+Thereafter, the neccessarry dependencies will be loaded allowing you access to the correct ska.scripting.domain libraries.
 During development you can navigate to the test-harness folder:

 ```shell
 cd test-harness/